 • SH essay

-people, terms, and concepts: naturalism, chiaroscuro, linear perspective, orthogonal line, vanishing point, local color, realism, expression, social agency, formalism
+key concepts: naturalism, chiaroscuro (modeling), linear perspective, orthogonal line, vanishing point, local color, modernity, alternative realism, expression, social agency

-• social agency -- the question of how art affects viewers' attitudes and behavior: how it improves or corrupts their moral values; confirms or questions their commonly-held beliefs; reinforces or erodes the authority of their leaders, and so forth.
-The social agency of traditional (Academic) art was to support the status quo and the ruling elite; the social agency of Modernist art was increasingly to criticize, question, and attempt to alter the status quo.
-How is the Couture below highly conventional and socially acceptable in terms of social agency?
-How is the Manet more radical in that regard?
+• social agency -- is about how art affects viewers' attitudes and behavior: how it improves or corrupts their moral values; confirms or questions their commonly-held beliefs; reinforces or erodes the authority of their leaders, and so forth.
+The social agency of traditional art was to support the status quo; the social agency of modernist art was increasingly to criticize, question, and attempt to alter the status quo.

 Thomas Couture, Romans of the Decadence, French Academic, 1847

 (you won't be tested on this work, but use it to remind yourself of the above conventions of traditional naturalism in art)